 - 1. The court shall provide a copy of each competency evaluation report it receives to the prosecutor, the juvenile's attorney, and guardian ad litem and may provide a copy upon request to the juvenile's parents or legal guardian.
 No juvenile's statement made in the course of any evaluation conducted under this rule, nor testimony based on that statement, shall be admissible against the juvenile in any proceeding except for competency proceedings. - 2.
 Not more than 15 judicial days after receiving the evaluator's report, the court shall conduct a hearing to determine the juvenile's competency to participate in the proceedings.
-The court may continue the hearing for good cause shown.

-- j.
-Disposition Alternatives for Incompetent Juveniles or Juveniles Found Not Delinquent by Reason of Mental Health Impairment. - 1.
+The court may continue the hearing for good cause shown. - j.
+Disposition alternatives for incompetent juveniles or juveniles found not Delinquent by Reason of Mental Health Impairment. - 1.
 Incompetent juveniles.
-For juveniles found incompetent, and unlikely to attain competency, the Court, as disposition may do the following: - a.
+For juveniles found incompetent, and unlikely to attain competency, the court, as disposition may do the following: - a.
 Dismiss the Petition without prejudice; - b.
 Refer the matter to DHS and request a determination of whether a child abuse or neglect petition should be filed; - c.
-Refer the juvenile and the juvenile's family to the DHS for services, including but not limited to a community mental health evaluation or forensic evaluation; community mental health and behavioral treatment; in-home safety services, family inclusion and parenting services, referral to a Youth Reporting Center, GPS monitoring, DHS placement with kinship, fictive kinship, or other community-based placement, or placement in a residential treatment facility. - d.
+Refer the juvenile and the juvenile's family to the DHS for services, including but not limited to a community mental health evaluation or forensic evaluation; community mental health and behavioral treatment; in-home safety services, family inclusion and parenting services, referral to a Youth Reporting Center,

+- GPS monitoring, DHS placement with kinship, fictive kinship, or other community-based placement, or placement in a residential treatment facility. - d.
 Place the juvenile in the custody of their parents or other suitable person, or, if appropriate, place the juvenile in DHS custody for placement, including community-based placement, DHS staff-secured placement, or psychiatric hospitalization. - e.
-Upon motion of the prosecuting attorney, stay the proceeding for no more than 20 days to allow the prosecuting attorney to initiate proceedings for civil commitment pursuant to W.Va.
-Code § 27-5-1 if the juvenile has attained the age of majority. - f.
-The Circuit Court may, sua sponte, or upon a motion by any party direct that a dangerousness risk assessment be performed prior to directing the resolutions set forth in this subsection. - 2.
-Juveniles found not delinquent by reason of mental impairment. - a.
-If a jury or Court finds that a juvenile is not delinquent by reason of mental impairment, the Court shall do the following: - 1.
-For any person who is either age eighteen or over at the time of verdict or adjudication or has been transferred to adult status, the Court may follow the procedures set forth in W.Va.
-Code § 27-6A-4 or utilize appropriate dispositional alternatives under subsection (j)(1) of this rule as to disposition. - For any juvenile who is under eighteen at the time of verdict or adjudication and for an offense that is not being prosecuted under adult status, the Court shall revert to the dispositional alternatives in Subsection (j)(1) of this Rule and the Court may retain jurisdiction until the juvenile reaches the age of twenty-one. - k.
-Dismissal By Agreement.
-The Court may dismiss any petition without ordering a competency evaluation upon agreement of the prosecuting attorney, the juvenile's attorney, and any Guardian ad litem that there is compelling evidence that the juvenile is not competent to participate in the proceedings. - Adult Status.
-If a juvenile is transferred to adult status under Rule 20 and W. Va.
-Code § 49-4-710, this Rule and the procedures outlined in W. Va.
-Code § 49-4-727 through § 49-4-734 govern the process for determining the juvenile's competency and competency attainment services.
+Upon motion of the prosecuting attorney, stay the proceeding for no more than 20 days to allow the prosecuting attorney to initiate proceedings for civil commitment pursuant to West Virginia Code § 27-5-1 if the juvenile has attained the age of majority. - f.
+The court may, sua sponte, or upon a motion by any party direct that a dangerousness risk assessment be performed prior to directing the resolutions set forth in this subsection. - 2.
+Juveniles found not delinquent by reason of mental impairment.
+If a jury or court finds that a juvenile is not delinquent by reason of mental impairment, the court shall do the following: - a.
+For any person who is either age eighteen or over at the time of verdict or adjudication or has been transferred to adult status, the court may follow the procedures set forth in West Virginia Code § 27-6A-4 or utilize appropriate dispositional alternatives under subsection (j)(1) of this rule as to disposition. - b.
+For any juvenile who is under eighteen at the time of verdict or adjudication and for an offense that is not being prosecuted under adult status, the court shall revert to the dispositional alternatives in subsection (j)(1) of this rule and the court may retain jurisdiction until the juvenile reaches the age of twenty-one. - k.
+Dismissal by agreement.
+The court may dismiss any petition without ordering a competency evaluation upon agreement of the prosecuting attorney, the juvenile's attorney, and any guardian ad litem that there is compelling evidence that the juvenile is not competent to participate in the proceedings. - I. Adult status.
+If a juvenile is transferred to adult status under Rule 20 and West Virginia Code § 49-4-710, this rule and the procedures outlined in West Virginia Code § 49-4-727 through § 49-4-734 govern the process for determining the juvenile's competency and competency attainment services.